A Green Future at Nelson and Colne College

 - Students are taught key skills, such as Maths and English, via practical learning opportunities such as managing the recycling facilities at the College, horticultural projects such as growing vegetables for the catering facilities and plants for the gardens at the College.

-- A joint initiative between the Sustainability Team and the Health & Wellbeing group to promote a ‘cycle to college’ scheme has resulted in the increased number of students and staff using a bicycle to travel to College.
+- A joint initiative between the Sustainability Team and the Health and Wellbeing group to promote a ‘cycle to college’ scheme has resulted in the increased number of students and staff using a bicycle to travel to College.

 Examples of recent student led initiatives: